Training Trajectories of Language Models Across Scales: Related Work

 \section{Related Work}

 \paragraph{Phase change.} \citet{olsson2022context} study induction heads to understand the formation of in-context learning ability.
 The main finding is that there exists a critical phase chage~\cite{power2022grokking,nanda2022grokking} that forms the in-context learning ability.
-Our studies are in the same spirit as this work, but we did not discover any phase change for the phenomena we examined; all of them evolve steadily as training progresses.
+Our studies are in the same spirit as these work, but we did not discover any phase change for the phenomena we examined; all of them evolve steadily as training progresses. \paragraph{(Inverse) scaling laws.} Previous work studies scaling on downstream tasks~\cite{wei2022emergent,srivastava2022beyond}, pre-training data~\cite{hernandez2022scaling}, architectures~\cite{tay2022scaling}, biases~\cite{schwartz2022fewer}, and other domains, such as vision tasks and neural machine translation~\cite{alabdulmohsin2022revisiting}.
+Our work studies different scaling behaviors over model trajectories.